 - Artificial Intelligence still requires human help

 Unfortunately, artificial intelligence cannot replace human.
-In particular cases, it still cannot be used without the commitment of operator.
-Especially in construction industry, where each decision or event is based on many external factors and may lead to different consequences.
+In particular cases, we still cannot use it without the commitment of operator.
+Especially in construction industry.
+Since here each decision or event is based on many external factors and may lead to different consequences.

 THE FUTURE OF AI IN BUILDING AND CONSTRUCTION